 You can see on the top row where I had to take them out and move the nails down.
 I left the rest of the nails in place, although they are hanging a little higher on the board than I probably would have liked.
 So, don’t do like me- use your clothespins and determine how you want them to fit on the board- and THEN add the nails.
 It’s going to take a while.
 My board holds 108 skeins of floss.

 To wrap the floss, I first wrote the color number on the bottom of the clothes pin.
 Then I pinched the end of the floss with the pin and wrapped away.
 When you get to the end of the skein, you can push the ends of the clothespin and it will open just enough to slip the loose end of the floss in to hold it in place.

-I use the bottom row to hold my pearl cotton.
+I use the bottom row of my floss embroidery organizer to hold my pearl cotton.
 You can see that I need to get some reds but I’m pretty set on blues and greens.
 And obviously gray is a favorite too.
 Ha Ha.

 If you have any questions – don’t hesitate to ask!